cypress-io/cypress-documentation/content/api/commands/origin.md

 - It adds the [`cy.session()`](/api/commands/session) and `cy.origin()`
   commands, and [`Cypress.session`](/api/cypress-api/session) API.
-- It adds the following new behaviors (that will be the default in a future major update of Cypress) at the beginning of each test:
+- It adds the following new behaviors (that will be the default in a future major version release of Cypress) at the beginning of each test:
   - The page is cleared (by setting it to `about:blank`).
   - All active session data (cookies, `localStorage` and `sessionStorage`) across all domains are cleared.